Courses

 Matt Bakken

-(Directed Studies) is studying the effect of artificial light at night on habitat choice and settlement in marine macroinvertebrate communities.
+(Directed Studies) studied the effect of artificial light at night on habitat choice and settlement in marine macroinvertebrate communities.
 In addition to loving all things marine, he is an avid herp-o-phile.
 Don’t ask him where he spent his student loans, or why he always has a bottle of (wetsuit) lube handy.

 Mariano Garcia-Barandiaran

-(Directed Studies) studied the host preference and phenotypic (colour) plasticity of a marine worm, symbiotic with various invertebrates, including sea stars and keyhole limpets.
+(Directed Studies) studied the host preference and phenotypic (colour) plasticity of a marine worm, symbiotic with various invertebrates including sea stars and keyhole limpets.
 He is evidently impervious to cold water and he promises to teach me how to catch some flounder/sole.

 Alastair Baird